 Asymmetrical teeth, while a problem, are also causes of several other issues like off-balance teeth position, severe teeth misalignment, and a deformed jaw structure.

 Because of the mismatch of some teeth, the positioning of the rest of the teeth gets affected.
 They either align themselves too close to each other, or they grow in different directions leaving vast spaces between them.
 This improper spacing can results in cases like overbite or open bite depending upon the type.
 The misalignment also affects the tooth enamel, resulting in its breaking.
-Dental filling and restoration techniques need to be applied to fix such damage.
+Dental fillings in North Edmonton and restoration techniques need to be applied to fix such damage.
 It can also expose gums and the roots of the teeth which bring about a lot of other dental issues with serious implications.
 A severe case of buck teeth affects the jaw structure too.
 This changes the bones in and near the jaws which can lead to arthritis, due to the unconventional friction between the bones.

 Methods to Cure Buck Teeth

 Crooked teeth can be fixed with or without braces and aligners.
 Depending upon the type and the positioning of the deformation, there are different types of braces available.
 A minor distortion can be fixed with invisible braces.
 A more severe case can be cured with braces made especially for buck teeth.
 This usually occurs when the teeth are or the jaw is restricted to any movement because of the improper positioning.
 Buck teeth in growing children can be fixed using such braces.
-With elder people, whose bone growth has stopped, orthognathic surgery is an option, where dental surgeons operate to align the lower and the upper jaws.
+With elder people, whose bone growth has stopped, orthognathic surgery is an option, where dentist near you operate to align the lower and the upper jaws.

 The signs for buck teeth usually appear in childhood with habits like sucking on the thumb or can affect you later in life due to genetic reasons.
 However, it is crucial that you ask for help and consult a doctor for the same before the conditions can worsen.